rancher/k3k/docs/howtos/choose-mode.md

 #### 🔒 Security Engineer
 *"I’m testing a new admission controller and policy engine before rolling it out cluster-wide."*
 → Use **Virtual mode**, if you need to test cluster-wide policies, custom admission flow, or advanced extensions with full control.

+---

+## Still Not Sure?

+If you're evaluating more advanced use cases or want a deeper comparison, see the full trade-off breakdown in the [Architecture documentation](../architecture.md).